 Chances are, you already expect the process of buying a home to be a bit expensive.
 After all, you’ve likely been saving a hefty down payment for many years and are ready to hand that over to your new lender.
-Not to mention, you’ll be taking on a mortgage loan to pay for big new purchase.
+Not to mention, you’ll be taking on a mortgage loan to pay for a big new purchase.

-But no matter how much you plan for these massive price tags, it might actually be the little surprise expenses that hurt the most.
+But no matter how much you plan for these massive price tags, it might be the little surprise expenses that hurt the most.
 They tend to catch many homebuyers off-guard and can add up to a significant amount when all is said and done.

 Here’s a look at the unforeseen costs that surprise homebuyers most often, and how big of a pinch you can expect them to bring when buying your own home.

 Many mortgage lenders will require a home to undergo a professional home inspection before they will approve funding.
-Some may also require an updated appraisal on the property.
+Some may also require an updated appraisal of the property.
 Each of these reports costs a few hundred dollars -- depending on your area and the size of your home -- and unless you negotiate otherwise, you’ll be on the hook for the bill as the buyer.

 In certain markets, you could request that a seller cover either (or both) of these expenses.
 However, more often than not they’re the responsibility of the buyer.

-Closing day is exciting and is the meeting at which your purchase transaction actually takes place (hello, new keys!).
+Closing day is exciting and is the meeting at which your purchase transaction takes place (hello, new keys!).
 But unless you’ve bought a home before, you might not know that you’ll be expected to write a pretty significant check at closing.